Presenter: Rocco Georgi

 Time: 18:30 – 19:30; Friday 25 September

-As widget engines and application stores for mobile devices are growing out of the ground like mushrooms on a rainy day, the field becomes increasingly crowded and unclear.
+As widget engines and application stores for mobile devices are growing out of the ground like mushrooms on a rainy day, case the field becomes increasingly crowded and unclear.
 We will have a look at currently existing and emerging app stores and the potential they have for developers that want to employ the web technology they are familiar with.

 We will explore widget engines as the base for applications to be created for these application stores:

 - Which standards are they implementing (if any)?

 - How easy is it to port your application over from one to the other?

 - Which engine provides access to device capabilities?